TRT Global - Türkiye works to broker ceasefire in Sudan conflict

-Türkiye is in talks with the warring sides in Sudan for a cease-fire, the Turkish foreign minister has said.
+Türkiye is in talks with both sides in Sudan for a ceasefire, the Turkish foreign minister has said.

 “Both sides are our brothers in Sudan.
 Why should we take sides here?
 We are negotiating with both sides.
 We are negotiating to stop the conflict,” Mevlut Cavusoglu said at an event in Türkiye's Antalya province on Wednesday.